What an idea. Shut down the government.

 The tea party, of course, wants more people like that in Washington.
 And they may get them.
-In the convoluted rules of Washington, that would be better for the Democrats than the Republicans, except it would make getting things done even more difficult, which is not really good for the president, who has to figure out what to do for the next three years — apart from those things that other second-term presidents have done, like leave the country a lot.
+In the convoluted rules of Washington, that would be better for the Democrats than the Republicans, except that it would make getting things done even more difficult, which is not really good for the president, who has to figure out what to do for the next three years — apart from those things that other second-term presidents have done, like leave the country a lot.

 The president could drill down on partisan politics, make it his priority to raise money for Democratic candidates, attack the “do-nothing” Republican Congress — all of which he probably will do.

 Here’s an idea.
 Acknowledge mistakes.
 Try to fix things.
 The big moves for President Obama may be fixing the big moves he’s already made.

 The health care system is the obvious example.
 It is going to be a mess, but it will be a mess that is post-Obamacare.
 Millions of people are covered under Obamacare.
 You can’t “get rid” of it; there is no “it” anymore, no switch that can be turned off.

 The question is: How do we fix all of the things people are complaining about without bankrupting ourselves?